 The Panama Canal was amazing and the highlight of the trip.
 Even though we didn’t stop in Panama City, I learned from some of the locals that Panama has lots of sport fishing opportunities.
 You can catch Marlin, Tarpon and Peacock bass in the same day if you planned it.
 One of these days, I think it would be good to explore the Panama area with a fly rod.
 As we traveled through Gatun Lake, I could see peacock bass cruising the shallow sandy bays.
 It looked just like the Rio Marie.
 The Habitat was just like the Amazon.
 The waterways around Panama represent uncharted territory for me now.

 As with all trips, I learned of things I need to bring on the next one.
 Kimberly turned me on to “Shoe Deodorizing Balls“.
 I am putting them in my wading shoes and wetsuits and they work great as well.
 Every one in our group got sick for a few days with either respiratory virus or food poisoning.
 I had a day of it but others had less sever symptoms that lasted days.
 I should really bring enough Cipro, Pepto Bismal, Tylenol and Imodium or Lo motile for multiple people over 14 days next time just in case.
 I tapped out my pharmacy pretty quick.
 After returning from the Trip and reading the Cruise Forums, it seems we were not the only group with problems.
 I don’t think it was a kid born outbreak but, we were taking the gastronomic tours in Columbia and Mexico that I think were the culprit.
 Noro Virus is the most likely culprit.
 With an incubation of 12-28 hours, its passed through the air, human contact, and food contamination.
+Only the best face shield with protective glasses can protect you from the virus.
 You can even catch it from a sick crew member on the last cruise touching the stair banister before you even boarded.
 There is no hygiene regiment in my opinion that can really protect you if its on a ship.
 Next time Ill treat cruiseing like Christmas Island and do a prophalactic shot of Pepto every morning.
 That’s seems to have protected me for years at Christmas when everyone was getting sick around me.
 In two week we head to Australia on the Dave Koz Jazz cruise – more non fishing vacationing with Gina.
 Maybe Ill hit San Luis this weekend just to see If I can still cast.
 My next planned fishing trip will be to Henderson Springs in three weeks and Ive been tying flies and getting gear ready for that trip.

 Memories from the Cruise